-Hackers utilizing phishing attacks are attempting to trick your employees into handing over sensitive information through personalized attacks.
-These attempts usually involve the victims clicking on links which lead to websites or email attachments which are infected with malware.
-Hackers disguise their identities as those of legitimate organizations, then perform targeted spear phishing attacks using social engineering tactics.
-This means it’s more important than ever before to ensure that your team knows how to deal with these attacks, instead of giving in to them.
-Here are four ways you can identify common phishing attempts.
+Hackers use phishing attacks to con your employees into handing over sensitive information.
+The victims click on legitimate-looking links which lead to malicious websites or malware-infected email attachments.
+Hackers disguise themselves as legitimate organizations, then perform targeted attacks using social engineering tactics; fancy language for a plain old con.
+Here are four ways your team can identify common phishing attempts:

-- Who’s sending the message?
-You should never trust an email from someone you don’t recognize, especially if they’re requesting sensitive information like your Social Security number or credit card number.
-If you’re unsure about the identity of the sender, hover over their name to see if the domain matches their identity.
-If all else fails, you can verify the contact information of the organization the sender is claiming to be from by checking official company documentation.
+Never trust an email from someone you don’t recognize, especially if they’re requesting sensitive information like your Social Security number or credit card number.
+Hover your mouse over their name to see if the domain matches their identity.
+Verify the sender by checking official company documentation.

-- Are the URLs in the email legitimate?
-Hackers will often use fake URLs to lure users to phony websites, which may have forms designed to steal your information.
-Instead of falling into these traps, hover over URLs to ensure they are legitimate.
+Hackers will often use fake URLs to lure users to phony websites which may look legitimate at first glance, but have malicious forms to steal your information.
+Hover over URLs to ensure they are legitimate.
 If the site they’re posing as is one which normally has site encryption, look for [https://] in the link.
-If it doesn’t, try navigating to the official site in a separate browser window to ensure it is legitimate.
+If it doesn’t, try navigating to the official site in a separate browser window to ensure it’s legitimate.

-- Is the message just plain text?
 Most organizations use a combination of images and HTML in their email messages.
 If a message you receive consists only of text and hyperlinks, you’ll know that something is wrong.
-In some cases, hackers will simply make the message a whole clickable image, so be sure to take precautions when viewing questionable emails.
+Sometimes hackers will simply make the message a whole clickable image, so be careful when viewing questionable emails.